weiserlab/ambuj/cs4222_project.md

 Next, please modify the program (nbr_discovery.c) so that two-way discovery (A hears from B AND B hears from A) can be completed in a deterministic manner within 10 seconds.
 You should choose settings so that the radio power consumption is “minimized”.
-In your submission, you must include the following:

-- the algorithm you have implemented
-- the parameters chosen
-- the maximum two-way latency observed - the radio duty cycle achieved

 ### Delay-tolerant Sensing and Communication